Morice Timber Supply Area

 The TSA is administered by the Nadina Natural Resource District office in Burns Lake.
 The main community in the TSA is Houston, while the remainder of the population lives in smaller communities such as Topley and Granisle, or on the many ranches and farms along the Highway 16 corridor and in the area from Owen Lake to Francois Lake.

-The Morice TSA’s current allowable annual cut (AAC) is 1,576,043 cubic metres, AAC was adjusted due to First Nations Woodlands Licence (FNWL) N21 removal.
+The Morice TSA current allowable annual cut (AAC) is 1,395,081cubic metres, effective June 18, 2025, accounting for First Nation Woodlands Licence (FNWL) N2M AAC adjustment.

 Current Timber Supply Review